Optimally Displaying 2D Vector Fields of Meteorology and Oceanography

 American Meteorological Society

 Ware, Colin; Mitchell, Peter; Kelley, John G.W.; and Arsenault, Roland, "Optimally Displaying 2D Vector Fields of Meteorology and Oceanography" (2009).
-Center for Coastal and Ocean Mapping.
+American Meteorlogical Society.
 510.